kianacaster/QuickNote/README.md

-# QuickNotes
+# QuickNote

 A simple, fast note-taking app designed for instant thought capture without interrupting your workflow.

-The core idea of QuickNotes is to have a lightweight text box appear with a single keypress, allowing you to jot down a thought, press Enter, and have it disappear.
+The core idea of QuickNote is to have a lightweight text box appear with a single keypress, allowing you to jot down a thought, press Enter, and have it disappear.
 Your note is instantly saved to a timestamped text file, letting you get back to what you were doing with minimal distraction.

 The public use version is untested, it might not work and I'm not really that bothered to find out.
 My personalized version does and that's all that matters.
 ## Features